Eco-Score: the environmental impact of food products

 The Open Food Facts app allows you to quickly get the Eco-Score of products: all you have to do is scan their barcode.
 If you have already installed the Open Food Facts app, please update it to get the new version!

-The Eco-Score is or will soon be available in the apps of the launching partners.
+The Eco-Score is, or will soon be, available in the apps of the launching partners.
 And Open Food Facts is a Wikipedia of foods that anyone can reuse freely and for free.
-The more than 100 applications that use the Open Food Facts database will also be able to display the Eco-Score that we calculate.
+The more than 100 applications that use the OFF database will also be able to display the calculated Eco-Score.

 Compare the Eco-Score of products on the Open Food Facts site

-The Open Food Facts website allows everyone to see and compare the ecoscore of more than 750,000 food products sold in France.
+The Open Food Facts website allows everyone to see and compare the Eco-Score of more than 750,000 food products sold in France.
 The results of each search show the nutritional quality with the Nutri-Score, ultra-processed foods with NOVA, and the environmental impact with the Eco-Score.
 The Eco-Score will be rolled out to other countries as soon as an applicable Eco-Score calculation is available.

 The Eco-Score of prepared meals on Open Food Facts